All Products

 Impact on the cluster

 During the version upgrade, the cluster restarts multiple times and is unavailable for read and write operations.
-We recommend that you perform the upgrade during off-peak hours.
+Perform the upgrade during off-peak hours.

 Validate version compatibility